RaquelLee/tech_blog/README.md

 * bcrypt
 * MySQL
 * Sequelize ORM
-* Express.js Session & Routing
+* Express.js Session, Routing & Handlebars
-* Handlebars
 * Heroku
 * Node.js

 ## Installation
-After cloning to your local machine, include .env file with all relevant variables, such as ddtabase name, username, and password.
+After cloning to your local machine, include .env file with all relevant variables, such as database name, username, and password.

 Use schema.sql in db directory to create the database in MySQL workbench.